 Food Loss around the World

-Bold chapter head: Findings of the UN Food Loss Index Report 2021: The Share of Food Loss in the Consumer Level Doubles Previous Estimates
+Bold chapter head: Findings of the UN Food Loss Index Report 2021: The Share of Food Loss at the Consumer Level Doubles Previous Estimates

 In March 2021, The United Nations Environment Program (UNEP) published its Food Loss Index Report 2021.
-Its findings show that the UN’s previous estimate of food Loss in the consumption segment (household and institutional) fell considerably short.
-According to the new findings, the extent of global food loss is approximately 1.7 billion tons annually, 30% more than the previous estimate of approximately 1.3 billion tons annually, or one third of all food produced worldwide.
+Its findings show that the UN’s previous estimate of food loss in the consumption sector (household and institutional) fell considerably short.
+According to the new findings, the extent of global food loss is approximately 1.7 billion tons annually, 30% more than the previous estimate of 1.3 billion tons, or one-third of all food produced worldwide.

-This was the first time that the UN updated its decade-old estimate regarding the volume of food loss globally.
+This was the first time that the UN updated its decade-old estimate of the volume of food loss globally.

-The UN Food and Agriculture Organization (FAO) defines food loss as: “reduction in the quantity or nutritional value of edible portions of food intended for human consumption along the food production value chain.”
+The UN Food and Agriculture Organization (FAO) defines food loss as: a “reduction in the quantity or nutritional value of edible portions of food intended for human consumption along the food production value chain.”

 Subhead: The UN Food Loss Index Report quotes findings published in the Food Loss and Rescue in Israel Report by Leket Israel, the Ministry of Environmental Protection and BDO

 The World Food Loss Index was designed to support the UN Sustainable Development Goal: “By 2030, halve per capita global food loss at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses.”
-This indicator complements the food loss goal published by the FAO, which relates to food loss in the agricultural, sorting, packaging and industrial processing sectors.
+This indicator complements the food loss goal published by the FAO, which relates to food loss in the agricultural, sorting, packaging, and industrial processing sectors.

-The UN report states that the extent of international food loss was insufficiently clear in the past, primarily because the prior estimates were based on data from a small number of countries, many of which used old data.
-The new UN report presents a current portrait based on vast data concerning worldwide food loss in the retail and consumption (both household and institutional) sectors, and calculates a new estimate of global food loss.
+The UN report states that the extent of international food loss was underestimated in the past, primarily because the prior estimates were based on data from a small number of countries, many of which used outdated data.
+The new UN report presents a current portrait based on a broad range of data concerning worldwide food loss in the retail and consumption (both household and institutional) sector and calculates a new estimate of global food loss.

 The new report encompasses 84 studies about food loss from many countries.
-Of these reports, 52% were academic, 33% were conducted by government institutions, 10% by nonprofit organizations and 6% by other agencies.
+Of these reports, 52% were academic, 33% were conducted by government institutions, 10% by nonprofit organizations, and 6% by other agencies.
 Regarding Israel, the UN report quotes and relies on the Food Loss and Rescue in Israel Report prepared and published by Leket Israel, the Ministry of Environmental Protection and BDO.

 Food Loss per Capita: International Comparison (kilogram/year)